-Among continents, European countries accounted for the highest dollar worth of exported surveying equipment during 2015 with shipments valued at $3.8 billion or 41.2% of global exports.
+Applying a continental perspective, suppliers in European countries sold the highest dollar worth of exported surveying equipment during 2022 with shipments valued at $4.23 billion or 42.7% of the global total.
+In second place were Asian equipment suppliers at 31.4% compared to 22.5% for competitors in North America.

-The 4-digit Harmonized Tariff System code prefix is 9015 for surveying equipment, including for photogrammetrical surveying, hydrographic, oceanographic, hydrological and meteorological purposes.
+For research purposes, the 4-digit Harmonized Tariff System code prefix is 9015 for surveying equipment, including products used for photogrammetrical surveying, hydrographic, oceanographic, hydrological and meteorological purposes.

 Top Surveying Equipment Exporters by Country